Got a spare day in your Tassie itinerary? We recommend doing one of the many incredible Bruny Island tours from Hobart.

 Keep your eyes peeled and you’ll spot seals, dolphins, sea eagles and more.
 This is Tasmania at its most wild, so remember to dress warm.

 The price quoted below is for their all-inclusive tour from Hobart.
-If you have your own vehicle and can get to Adventure Bay then you can pay for just the cruise.
+If you have your own vehicle and can get to Adventure Bay then you can pay for just the cruise (click here to see prices for this option).

 Suitable for children: Yes